'Magnifico' Spain and Portugal Tour

 - Designed for Australians & New Zealanders

 Such emotion… The passion of the flamenco, the click of heels and clack of castanets, the seductive gardens of Granada’s Alhambra, the heart stopping chasm at Ronda, your private cruise on the Alto Douro and waking up in a Pousada in Lisbon… Magnifico!

-- Spend 2 nights in Granada, visit the Alhambra Palace and the Gardens of the Generalife, Córdoba's Mesquita-Cathedral and Ronda
+- Explore the Alhambra Palace and the verdant Gardens of the Generalife

-- Visit Toledo’s extraordinary cathedral and enjoy a farewell dinner with dramatic city views
+- Enjoy a special farewell dinner with dramatic city views

 'Magnifico' won the title